retrixe/ecthelion/README.md

   "nodes": {
     "<name of node>": "<absolute URL to Octyne node>" },
-  "basePath": "<pass this if you want ecthelion on a sub-path like e.g. /ecthelion>" }
+  "basePath": "<pass this if you want ecthelion on a sub-path like e.g. /ecthelion>", "cookieAuth": false // `true` is more secure, works only with Octyne v1.1+ and Octyne/Ecthelion under 1 domain }
 ```